astramieri/oci-foundations/docs/scaling.md

 2. create an **instance pool**: a collection of instance in advance
 3. create the **autoscaling rules**: minimum size, maximum size, etc.

+Autoscaling in an instance pool within the OCI Compute service automatically provisions and removes instances based on specific conditions or schedules.
+It does not change the shape of the compute instance, nor is it limited to only metric-based or schedule-based autoscaling.
+Instead, autoscaling can be driven by both **metric-based** and **schedule-based** policies, offering a more dynamic and flexible scaling solution.

 ![Autoscaling Rules](../images/autoscaling_rules.png)